Ballot measure to eliminate income tax, add new sales taxes set for ballot

 "She is on a fixed income, and she's not going to benefit from the elimination of sales tax," Tyson Smith said.
 "Her groceries are going to go up."

-Some business groups also opposed the measure because it will add sales tax to services that aren't currently taxed, such as medical visits and real estate transactions.
+Some business groups also opposed the measure because it would add sales tax to services that aren't currently taxed, such as medical visits and real estate transactions.